 To make the most of R&D tax credits, start by reviewing your projects to determine which ones qualify as R&D, paying attention to specific requirements that focus on innovation, technical uncertainty, and systematic investigation.

 When claiming R&D tax credits, maintaining thorough documentation is key.
-“Inadequate records can lead to challenges or denials of your claim,” Shin notes.
+“Inadequate records can lead to challenges or denials of your claim,” Broussard notes.
 “Keep detailed logs of your projects, including objectives, processes, and outcomes.”

 Also keep detailed records of your R&D activities, including project descriptions, objectives, technical challenges, and results, and track related time and costs, such as wages, materials, and overhead.